-Using the Ceil() function, you can round up the results of a formula to the next integer.
-It’s a useful tool for when the results of formulas have to be integers and in this case, the Ceil() function is used to round up the results to the next integer.
-For example: if the result of a formula is 87.3, it will be rounded up to the next integer which is 88.
+Using the ceil() function, you can round the results of a formula up to the next integer.
+It’s a useful tool for when the results of formulas have to be whole numbers.
+In this case, the ceil() function is used to round results up to the next integer.
+For example: if the result of a formula is 87.3, it will be rounded up to the next integer, which is 88.

-After creating the wanted formula and writing it in the formula editor, write down Ceil before the formula and put it in brackets.
-So it should look like this: if the formula is 2.2 + 2.3 then you should write it like this Ceil(2.2 + 2.3).
+After creating the desired formula and writing it in the formula editor, put ‘ceil’ before the formula, which should be written in brackets.
+As such, if the formula is 2.2 + 2.3 then you should write it like this: ceil(2.2 + 2.3).
 Now, the result will be rounded up from 4.5 to 5.

-NOTE: To use the standard way of rounding up numbers, which is if the result is 4.2 then it will be rounded up to 4 and if the result is 4.5 or higher the result will be rounded up to 5, use the Round() function in the same way as Ceil().
+NOTE: To use the standard way of rounding numbers up or down, i.e. if the result is 4.4 or lower then it will be rounded down to 4 and if the result is 4.5 or higher the result will be rounded up to 5, use the round() function in the same way as ceil().